Ray Gigant

 Ray Gigant (レイギガント, Rei Giganto) is a role-playing video game developed by Experience.
-The game was published in Japan by Bandai Namco Entertainment in 2015, and published digitally in North America and Europe by Acttil on May 3, 2016.
+The game was published in Japan by Bandai Namco Entertainment in 2015, and published digitally in North America, Europe, and Australia by Acttil on May 3, 2016.

 Gameplay

 The game plays as a dungeon crawler JRPG.
 Contrary to genre standards, the game will contain no random battles, and a heavier focus on narrative than usual.
 The game's battles are turn-based and similar to the system found in the game Bravely Default, where the player has a certain allocation of moves that can be made, which can either be saved up into a large number, or used up all at once, leaving the player unable to act for a period.
 Certain segments in the battles called "Slash Beat Mode" have beat-driven mechanics similar to Rhythm Heaven series of games.

 Story

 The game takes place in a fictional, future version of Tokyo that has been left in ruins due to the invasion of space aliens called "Gigants".
 While the entire Earth has been largely laid to waste, before complete destruction, the game's primary character, Ichiya Amakaze, is finally able to defeat a Gigant with a mysterious power called "Yorigami".
 However, at the same time, the uncontrollable nature of the power also accidentally destroys an entire city, leaving the characters of the game to figure out how to handle this ability".
 The game is split into three separate chapters, each focusing on a separate protagonist, Ichiya Amakaze, Kyle Griffin, and Nil Phineas.
 Each protagonist will also team up with two other side characters during their side of the story, Ichiya teaming up with two characters named Mana Isano and Kazuomi Miwa.